Skip to main content

 Clarity of communicationAre ideas expressed in a way understandable to both technical and clinical audiences?

-Even though this category is listed under priority 3, the ability to clearly communicate your findings is non-negotiable.
-If you cannot convincingly explain what you did, why you did it, and what it means, your project cannot be considered successful — regardless of its technical depth.
+:::danger Communication Matters Even though this category is listed under priority 3, the ability to clearly communicate your findings is non-negotiable.
+If you cannot convincingly explain what you did, why you did it, and what it means, your project cannot be considered successful — regardless of its technical depth. :::

 6. Independence, Initiative & Professionalism